RomanPilyushin/Mind/toefl Speaking.md

 To begin with, he explains

 Second, he describes

+Using points and examples from the talk, explain what psychologists have learned about the formation of bonds between infants and their caregivers

 ####
 Using the examples from the lecture, explain two ways the railroad system changed business in the United States